 Almost every state has a prescription drug monitoring database that tracks prescriptions for controlled substances dispensed by a pharmacy.
 Prescribers are required to check the database to confirm that patients do not receive multiple prescriptions from different sources.

 In addition, there are prescribing limits for opioids for acute pain.
 For example, in Texas, there is a 10-day limit for acute pain prescriptions such as injuries or after surgery.

-State medical boards have strict regulations regarding the prescribing of opioids to treat chronic pain and to oversee opioid addiction management.
+State medical boards have strict regulations regarding the prescribing of opioids to treat chronic pain.
 These requirements include written pain management agreements, urine monitoring, pill counts, prescription database checks, using opioids as a last resort, and evidence of functional improvement.

 Regulations Make It Harder For Patients That Do Need Prescriptions

 Though the regulations are meant to prevent problematic opioid use, patients that do require medication are inevitably affected.
 Many practitioners avoid prescribing opioids even if they are deemed necessary.

 How can we address, treat, and empower chronic pain patients who rely on prescriptions for effective treatment without contributing to the current epidemic?

 Opioid stewardship is a multi-disciplinary program to promote the safe and appropriate use of opioids in a way that improves patient outcomes while reducing the risks of opioid medications.